NastiaBondarenko/MacPaw/README.md

 It contains a three controller:
     a route / - with a proper json return {“hello”:“MacPaw Internship 2022!“};
-    a route /neo/hazardous - display all DB entries which contain potentially hazardous asteroids a route /neo/fastest?hazardous=(true|false) - order by fastest asteroid, with a hazardous parameter, where true means is hazardous
+    a route /neo/hazardous - display all DB entries which contain potentially hazardous asteroids;
+    a route /neo/fastest?hazardous=(true|false) - order by fastest asteroid, with a hazardous parameter, where true means is hazardous